 Wikipedia: Perry Ray Robinson

-Jerrie Dean has a very full day, between teaching piano and running a news website on missing persons, called “Missing Persons of America”.
+Jerrie Dean has a very full day, between researching and developing TV shows and running a news website on missing persons, called “Missing Persons of America”.
 With 2,300 people a day reported missing, Jerrie is barely scratching the surface, but she doesn’t mind, it is something she feels she was born to do.

 Jerrie’s advocacy for missing persons comes from the parental kidnapping of her twin brothers and sister before she was born.